 There are multiple examples of AI everywhere we turn, from self-driving cars to spam filters, navigation apps to facial recognition software to online banking apps and more.

 Machine Learning algorithms look for patterns within massive amounts of data, including numbers, words, images, clicks etc. This data can either be digitally stored or can be passed into a machine-learning algorithm.

 For example, when using Netflix or Hulu, each platform is collecting as much data about you as possible—what genres you like watching, what links you are clicking, which statuses you are reacting to—and using machine learning to make a highly educated guess about what you might want next.
 This same thing occurs in advertising, where Machine Learning makes educated predictions about the ads that consumers want to see online.

 Computer vision is a field of computer science that works on enabling computers to see, identify and process images and video and then provide appropriate output.

 NLP applications are all around us - for example, chatbots and virtual assistants, applications such as Grammarly, text extraction and autocorrect make use of NLP algorithms to be successful.
-NLP is an integral part of contextual advertising because through it, not only are the words but the context and sentiment of a webpage can also be understood, so brand messaging can be placed within pages where it will really make a difference to a consumer.
+NLP is an integral part of contextual advertising through it, not only can the words but also the contexts and sentiment of a webpage be understood, allowing brand messaging to be placed within pages where it will really make a difference to a consumer.

 How to Choose the Right Contextual Technology

 When looking for a contextual advertising partner, where do you start?
-Before selecting a partner, it is important to ask contextual providers the following questions:
+Before selecting a partner, it is important to understand what their contextual targeting involves with the following questions:

 - Beyond text, do you consider video, audio, images for brand safety and contextual classification?